nathancatania/glean-docs/docs/assistant/byo-key.en.md

 ---
 title: "Using your own API Key"
 description: "Glean supports BYO API Key for access to supported LLMs like GPT-4 for Glean Assistant."
+lang: en
+tags:
+    - "assistant"
 authors:
     - "Debby Shepard"
     - "Nathan Catania"
 ---

 ## Overview
-To enable Glean Generative AI features, you need to select a generative AI model and setup a key.
+To enable Glean Generative AI features, you need to select a generative AI model and set up a key.
 If you elect to use GPT-4, we recommend using Glean's Azure OpenAI key.
 We also support using your own Azure OpenAI or “vanilla” OpenAI key.

 When using GPT-4 for Assistant, Glean's Azure OpenAI key is selected by default.
 To use your own GPT-4 key, follow the instructions below.